orklann/PEP/README.md

 Currently working on the core, a PDF engine called Gene from scratch.

-**PEP is now able to edit the sample PDF, and save as new PDF.** please check it out in the [download](https://macpep.org/download) page for the prototype alpha version.
+**PEP is now able to edit the sample PDF, and save as new PDF.** please check it out in the [download](https://macpep.org/download) page for alpha version.

 ## What I am working on